-In a past post in the Everything Maine group on Facebook, a man named Thomas Carl Dunham, who according to his Facebook profile is from West Paris but now resides in Union Springs, New York, posted about the bridge and what it means to him.
+In a post in the Everything Maine group on Facebook, a man named Thomas Carl Dunham, who according to his Facebook profile is from West Paris but now resides in Union Springs, New York, posted about the bridge and what it means to him.

 "Most of the people who still live there probably take it for granted.
 But for those of us who now live 'away,' it is hard to describe the emotions when going over this bridge!!"